top of page

 E-mail: gzsudo@oi.com.br

-Bio: She holds a Medical degree from Fundação Técnico Educacional Souza Marques Escola de Medicina (1986), an M.S. in Biological Sciences (Pharmacology and Medicinal Chemistry) from UFRJ (1989), a PhD in Biological Sciences (Biophysics) from UFRJ (1994), postdoctoral researcher at Wake Forest University Bowman Gray School Of Medicine (1996), postdoctoral researcher at Wake Forest University Bowman Gray School Of Medicine (2000), and postdoctoral researcher at Wake Forest University Bowman Gray School Of Medicine (2015).
-Nowadays, she is a tenure professor at UFRJ, member of the editorial team of The Open Natural Products Journal, reviewer at the European Journal of Medicinal Chemistry, reviewer at the Molecular and Cellular Biochemistry, reviewer at the Chemico-Biological Interactions (Print), reviewer the Journal of Biochemical and Molecular Toxicology, reviewer at the Journal of Pharmacy and Pharmacology, reviewer at the Journal of Ethnopharmacology, member of the editorial team of the International Journal of Angiology (Print), reviewer at the Journal of Pharmaceutical Sciences, member of the editorial team of Scientifica, reviewer of the European Journal of Pharmacology, reviewer of the Journal of Cardiovascular Pharmacology, reviewer of the Hypertension, reviewer of CNPq research projects grant committee.
+Bio: She holds a Medical degree from Fundação Técnico Educacional Souza Marques Escola de Medicina (1986), an M.S. in Biological Sciences (Pharmacology and Medicinal Chemistry) from UFRJ (1989), a Ph.D. in Biological Sciences (Biophysics) from UFRJ (1994), a postdoctoral researcher at Wake Forest University Bowman Gray School Of Medicine (1996), a postdoctoral researcher at Wake Forest University Bowman Gray School Of Medicine (2000), and postdoctoral researcher at Wake Forest University Bowman Gray School Of Medicine (2015).
+Nowadays, she is a tenured professor at UFRJ, a member of the editorial team of The Open Natural Products Journal, a reviewer at the European Journal of Medicinal Chemistry, a reviewer at the Molecular and Cellular Biochemistry, a reviewer at the Chemico-Biological Interactions (Print), reviewer the Journal of Biochemical and Molecular Toxicology, a reviewer at the Journal of Pharmacy and Pharmacology, a reviewer at the Journal of Ethnopharmacology, member of the editorial team of the International Journal of Angiology (Print), a reviewer at the Journal of Pharmaceutical Sciences, member of the editorial team of Scientifica, reviewer of the European Journal of Pharmacology, reviewer of the Journal of Cardiovascular Pharmacology, reviewer of the Hypertension, reviewer of CNPq research projects grant committee.
 Member of CNPq assessor committee, reviewer FAPERJ research projects grant committee, member of FAPERJ assessor committee.
-She is experienced in the area of Pharmacology, with emphasis in Cardiorenal Pharmacology.
+She is experienced in the area of Pharmacology, with an emphasis in Cardiorenal Pharmacology.
 She has mainly worked with the following themes: potassium currents, magnesium, myocyte, E-4031, cadmium, and retification.

 Lines of research: Development of New Alternatives in the Treatment of Heart Failure